NoteDance/Note/README.md

         x=self.layer2(x)
         return x
 ```
 Note.models.tf package contains neural networks implemented with Note’s layer module that can be trained with TensorFlow.
 You can also consider these models as examples using the Note.
-The documentation shows how to train, test, save, and restore models built with Note.
+The documentation shows how to train, test, find best lr, find best optimizer, save, and restore models built with Note.

 https://github.com/NoteDance/Note/tree/Note-7.0/Note/models/tf